-- Compensation, Culture and People - Nominating and Corporate Governance
+- · Compensation, Culture and - Nominating and Corporate Governance

 Ms. Flournoy is co-founder and managing partner of WestExec Advisors, a strategic advisory firm founded in 2017.
 Prior to her position, she served as the Under Secretary of Defense for Policy from 2009 to 2012.
 Ms. Flournoy serves as Chair of the board of Amida Technology Solutions and has served on the board of Astra Space, Inc., a space-launch company (NASDAQ: ASTR), since August 2021.
 She also serves on the nonprofit boards of the Center for a New American Security (CNAS), a bipartisan think tank which she co-founded in 2007 and served as its Chief Executive Officer from 2014 to 2016, The Mission Continues, CARE, and The War Horse.
-Previously, Ms. Flournoy served on the boards of directors of CSRA Inc. from 2015 to 2018, The MITRE Corporation from 2013 to 2017, and Rolls Royce North America, Inc. from 2015 to 2018, and was a senior advisor at Boston Consulting Group from 2012 to 2017.
+Previously, Ms. Flournoy served on the boards of directors of CSRA Inc. from 2015 to 2018, The MITRE Corporation from 2013 to 2017, and Rolls Royce North America, Inc. from 2012 to 2015, and was a senior advisor at Boston Consulting Group from 2012 to 2017.
 Ms. Flournoy previously served as a member of the Defense Policy Board, the President's Intelligence Advisory Board, and the CIA Director's External Advisory Board.
 She remains a member of the Council on Foreign Relations and the Aspen Strategy Group, and is a non-resident Senior Fellow at Harvard University's Belfer Center for Science and International Affairs.
+Ms. Flournoy is co-founder and managing partner of WestExec Advisors, a strategic advisory firm founded

-- Significant government experience, particularly in national security and defense policies; - Public company directorship and committee experience; and - Core business skills, including financial and strategic planning as well as leading not-for-profit organizations.
+- Significant government experience, particularly in national security and defense policies; Public company directorship and committee experience; and - Core business skills, including financial and strategic planning as well as leading not-for-profit organizations.